-Dr. Heidi Tworek is Associate Professor of History and Public Policy.
+Dr. Heidi Tworek is Associate Professor, jointly appointed at the School of Public Policy and Global Affairs and History.
 Her research brings a historical sensibility to policy discussions, particularly around communications and international organizations.
 She has briefed or advised officials and policymakers from multiple European and North American governments on media, democracy, and the digital economy.
 She co-edits the Journal of Global History and manages the United Nations History Project.

 Alongside her academic publications, her writing has been published in English and German in major magazines and newspapers, including Foreign Affairs, Washington Post, The Atlantic, The Globe and Mail, Wired, Süddeutsche Zeitung, Der Tagesspiegel, ZEIT, and The Conversation.
 Heidi also appears regularly on national radio and television in the United States, Canada, the United Kingdom, and Germany.